 Putting all this together in a meaningful way is important to your clients because it shows them how their marketing efforts are performing at-a-glance.
 And organizing how to present your clients’ data is also perhaps the most important personalization you can do to make your clients happy.

 Based on your clients’ unique local marketing strategy, you’ll want to present the relevant information (local KPIs) in a way that tells a story.
-And by keeping these reports consistent, it will show your clients their growth trends, month over month, and year over year.
+And by keeping these marketing report templates consistent, it will show your clients their growth trends, month over month, and year over year.

 Your local marketing report is not about filling in all the metrics your agency might be measuring internally–it’s about putting your agency’s best foot forward by keeping communication open and building relationships with your clients to open the conversation for future marketing activities like upselling on services, or ramping up spend on the more successful campaigns.

 After all, what your clients really want is a story about their local business in a way they’ll instantly relate to.

 Agency Tip: Keep all your clients’ key local metrics in individual live dashboards for more detail, then simply drag and drop your desired sections to build a custom report in minutes.
 This will save your marketing team hours of work each week so you can get right down to analyzing, strategizing, and working on the creative side of things.

 By automating the entire process of collecting your clients’ local marketing metrics, your agency can dedicate more time to data storytelling that helps explain what is happening, why, and what your agency is doing next to bring your clients success.

 One Last Note: Using Reports To Grow Your Agency